 It is really unfortunate that Jack Russell Terriers have a high susceptibility to canine ear infections.
 Canine ear infections are usually caused by bacteria.
-Ear infections can also the result of yeast (fungal) infection.
+Ear infections can also be the result of yeast (fungal) infections.
 Due to the infection, the ear of your pup is inflamed.

 Von Willebrand’s Disease

-Von Willebrand’s disease is a blood disorder which is caused by unusual or abnormal platelet function.
+Von Willebrand’s disease is a blood disorder that is caused by unusual or abnormal platelet function.
 This bleeding disorder is running down from generation to generation among this breed.

 The main symptoms of Von Willebrand’s disease are bleeding excessively, sudden nosebleeds, blood in the urine, and bleeding gums.

-If your dog shows any of these symptoms, consult your veterinary immediately because there is no cure for it except the extensive care of your dog.
+If your dog shows any of these symptoms, consult your veterinarian immediately because there is no cure for it except the extensive care of your dog.